 Warsaw weather & best time to go

-- Anytime between mid April to early are good to visit as the temperatures should be anywhere between 18-30C
+- Anytime between mid-April to early is good to visit as the temperatures should be anywhere between 18-30C

 - That said, May and September are my favourite months to visit.
 May because of all the blooming flowers and September because of how beautiful Warsaw looks with golden leaves falling.